Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 Waterfall Warp Effects Curve.
 This is used to control the Waterfall warp field effects based on the vessel's current warp speed.
 The first number represents multiples of C, and the second number represents the level at which to drive the warp effects.
 The effects value ranges from 0 to 1, while there's no upper limit to multiples of C, so keep that in mind.
 The default curve is: key = 0 0 key = 1 0.5 key = 1.5 1
 ### textureModuleID
 The name of the WBIAnimatedTexture to drive as part of the warp effects.
+### photonicBoomEffectName
+Optional effect to play when the vessel exceeds the speed of light.
 ### isInSpace
 (Debug visible) Flag to indicate that we're in space (orbiting, suborbital, or escaping)
 ### meetsWarpAltitude